Haulotte HA16 RTJ Pro – a diesel boom lift built to perform

 Its robust design minimises the risk of breakdowns, even when used across rough terrain.
 If repairs are needed, its modular design reduces downtime.

-“At JMS, every one of our booms across the fleet have anti-entrapment devices, as a standard.”says Mark Jackson, Managing Director of JMS.
+“At JMS, every one of our booms across the fleet have anti-entrapment devices, as standard.”says Mark Jackson, Managing Director of JMS.

 The Haulotte HA16 RTJ Pro diesel boom lift is an excellent hire choice for a range of working at height applications, not just construction.